nathanawmk/before-covid/README.md

 But ended like no other

-From shipwreck careers, work from home that stretches,
+From shipwreck careers, work from home that stretches beyond the horizon,

-Everything now seems to before covid, after covid.
+before covid, this

+after covid, that